 Last year was an odd one in so many senses of the word.
-We creatives were hit hard by the closing of so many of our selling forums such as shops, galleries and markets.
+Our art printing service and creatives across the board were hit hard by the closing of so many of our selling forums such as shops, galleries and markets.

 For many of us, after a year of working in a different way, our mindset has changed to focus mainly on online marketing and sales.